Cold Shrimp Salad with Dill

 • Don’t overcook the shrimp – generally speaking, shrimp takes only a few minutes to boil – usually 5-8 minutes, or until it’s a light pink-coral color

 • Want it a little spicy?
-Add a dash of cayenne pepper to the mayonnaise mixture.
+Add a dash of cayenne pepper or Louisiana hot sauce to the mayonnaise mixture.

 • Dill shrimp salad calls for 1 1/2 tablespoons of dried dill; however, if you use fresh dill increase the amount by 3, so use 4.5 tablespoons of fresh dill.
 Dried herbs are stronger than fresh and the ratio of dried to fresh is 1:3.